-Imad al-Din Zengi first made a name for himself in Outremer in 1126, in the conflict between the Abbasid Caliph and the Sultan of Baghdad.
+Imad al-Din Zengi gained recognition as a powerful warlord in 1126, in the conflict between the Abbasid Caliph and the Sultan of Baghdad.
 Zengi fought on the side of the Sultan and defeated the forces of the Caliph.
-But he conducted himself tactfully and earned the trust of both the Caliph and the Sultan, and with their support he became the atabeg of Mosul in 1127.
+By conducting himself tactfully, he earned the trust of both the Caliph and the Sultan.
+With their support he became the atabeg of Mosul in 1127.
 Till 1130, Zengi exploited the factionalism in Northern Syria to defeat a number of Islamic warlords and seized control of towns like Aleppo, Homs, and Shayzar.

-With his exploits in the battlefield, and the cruelty and capriciousness that he showed in his personal dealings, Zengi earned the reputation of a merciless warlord.
-By the 1130s, he was the most dreaded and powerful figure in Outremer.
+With his exploits in the battlefield, and the cruelty and capriciousness that he showed in his personal dealings, Zengi inspired fear in his political rivals.
+In the 1130s, he was the most dreaded and powerful figure in Outremer.
 During this period he made several attempts to capture Damascus, which had an alliance with the Kingdom of Jerusalem, then under King Fulk.

-In December 1139, Zengi laid a siege to Damascus but he did not dare to launch a full scale attack, probably because the city was of great historical and religious significance.
-He preferred to force Damascus into submission by applying an economic chokehold.
-Instead of yielding to Zengi, the ruler of Damascus Mu'in ad-Din Unur turned towards its non-Islamic ally, King Fulk, for help.
+In December 1139, Zengi laid a siege to Damascus.
+He did not dare to launch a full scale attack, probably because the city was of great historical and religious significance.
+He preferred to force Damascus into submission through the tactics of economic chokehold.
+Instead of yielding to Zengi, the ruler of Damascus Mu'in ad-Din Unur turned towards his non-Islamic ally, King Fulk, for help.
 Fulk dispatched his army to Damascus and Zengi was forced to lift the siege and retreat to Mosul.
 Throughout the 1130s, Zengi had shown little interest in attacking the crusader states, but that changed in the 1140s.

 On April 1, 1143, Emperor of the Byzantine Empire John II Komnenos died when he was injured by a poisoned arrow while hunting wild boar.
 In the same year, King Fulk died after falling from his horse while he was hunting rabbits.
 These two hunting deaths led to the Byzantine Empire and Kingdom of Jerusalem getting bogged down in a succession crisis.